bravvjr/python-p4-iam-putting-it-all-together-lab/README.md

 Create a `User` model with the following attributes:

-- `id` that is an integer type and a primary key.
 - `username` that is a `String` type.
 - `_password_hash` that is a `String` type.
 - `image_url` that is a `String` type.